website-scraper/node-website-scraper/README.md

 **options** - object containing next options:

  - `urls`: array of urls to load and filenames for them *(required, see example below)*
+ - `urlFilter`: function which is called for each url to check whether it should be scraped. *(optional, see example below)*
  - `directory`: path to save loaded files *(required)*
  - `defaultFilename`: filename for index page *(optional, default: 'index.html')*
  - `sources`: array of objects to load, specifies selectors and attribute values to select files for loading *(optional, see default value in `lib/config/defaults.js`)*